|Major Groups > Gilled Mushrooms > Pale-Spored > Omphalinoid > Gerronema strombodes|

 by Michael Kuo

-Ecology: Saprobic on the dead wood of hardwoods and conifers; growing alone, gregariously or, most typically, in clusters; late spring through fall; apparently limited to the southeastern United States, from Ohio to Florida, west to Illinois; apparently rare.
+Ecology: Saprobic on the deadwood of oaks and other hardwoods; growing gregariously or, more often, in clusters; late spring through fall; apparently limited to the southeastern United States and the lower Midwest, from Ohio to Florida, west to Missouri, northward to New York.
+The illustrated and described collections are from Illinois and Kentucky.

-Cap: 2.5-10 cm across; planoconvex at first, becoming centrally depressed or shallowly vase-shaped; tacky; with innate, brown to grayish brown pressed-down fibers that uniformly cover the surface when young, but begin to be stretched out and streaked-looking with age, exposing a pale yellowish surface underneath; margin becoming wavy with age.
+Cap: 2–11 cm across; planoconvex at first, becoming centrally depressed or shallowly vase-shaped; tacky at first but soon dry; with innate, brown to grayish brown pressed-down fibers that uniformly cover the surface when young, but begin to be stretched out and streaked-looking or finely scaly with age, exposing a yellow to pale yellowish surface underneath; margin not lined, often incurved, becoming wavy with age.

-Gills: Running down the stem; distant; yellowish white to pale yellow; short-gills frequent.
+Gills: Running down the stem; distant; pale to dark yellow; short-gills frequent; cross-veined in mature specimens.

 Spore Print: White.